pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Cold Heaven Dwarfs/Cold Heaven Dwarfs.md

 ## Connections

-- The Head of Learning has been in contact with Wallaricus the Wise, seeking his advice on how best to handle the newfound knowledge about Naruun's connection to Stoalium.
+- The Head of Learning has been in contact with Wallaricus the Wise, seeking his advice on how best to handle the newfound knowledge about [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]]'s connection to Stoalium.

 > [!info] Info
-> The Head of Learning may become an essential ally in uncovering the truth behind Naruun's manipulation, providing valuable information and resources to aid the players' investigations.
+> The Head of Learning may become an essential ally in uncovering the truth behind [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]]'s manipulation, providing valuable information and resources to aid the players' investigations.

 Darkspear Trolls: